 Immediate annuity plans are among the few categories of insurance products – apart from pure term covers – that offer real utility to investors.
 Given their moderate returns, they may not be everyone’s cup of tea, but they are certainly suitable for retirees looking to set up an absolutely predictable stream of income for their basic expenses.
 Read this article to know who should be buying these plans.

-LIC has this week launched Jeevan Akshay VII – the latest version of its popular immediate annuity plan.
+LIC has this week launched Jeevan Akshay 7 – the latest version of its popular immediate annuity plan.
 So should retirees looking for regular income go for it?
 Here’s an analysis of its pros and cons.

 What’s an immediate annuity?